mingtongdu862-dot/household-covid-transmission/README.md

 Source code for the paper:

-> **Household SARS-CoV-2 Secondary Transmission Risk Prediction Using TabPFN with Explainability on Swedish National Register Data**
+> **Household SARS-CoV-2 Secondary Transmission Risk Prediction  for Swedish National Register Data Using TabPFN with Explainability**

 ## Overview